-NO. PROJECT PHASE PROJECT COMPONENT ENVIRONMENTAL COMPONENTS DESCRIPTION OF ENVIRONMENTAL EFFECTS INTENSITY DURATION SCOPE ASSESSMENT OF POTENTIAL EFFECT REQUIRED MITIGATION MEASURES SIGNIFICANCE OF RESIDUAL EFFECTS 83.
+NO PROJECT PHASE PROJECT COMPONENT ENVIRONMENTAL COMPONENTS DESCRIPTION OF ENVIRONMENTAL EFFECTS INTENSITY DURATION SCOPE ASSESSMENT OF POTENTIAL EFFECT REQUIRED MITIGATION MEASURES SIGNIFICANCE OF RESIDUAL EFFECTS 82.
+Construction Transportation, operation and maintenance of machinery Infrastructure Transportation could damage and dirty surrounding roads during construction.
+Low Temporary Limited Minor S-27 Use the corridor footprint as the principal access to the construction zones and limit, as far as possible, the movement of machinery to the work areas located within this corridor.
+S-8 When working in urban areas, remove loose material and other debris on a daily basis from streets used by vehicles and machinery.
+CCDG 7.11 Non-significant 83.
 Construction Transportation, operation and maintenance of machinery Air quality Movement of vehicles and machinery on temporary roads could generate dust on and near the worksite.
 Average Temporary Local Medium CCDG 12.4 S-63 Use adequate signage and impose appropriate maximum speeds to reduce dust emissions on access roads and work surfaces.
 S-8 When working in urban areas, remove loose material and other debris from streets used by vehicles and machinery.
 S-64 Place tarpaulins on trucks.
-S-65 Favour a route for transporting materials that avoids residential neighbourhoods.
+S-65 Avoid transporting materials through residential neighbourhoods.
 Non-significant 84.
-Construction Transportation, operation and maintenance of machinery Air quality Movement of vehicles and machinery on temporary roads will produce particulate emissions and atmospheric contaminants.
+Construction Transportation, operation and maintenance of machinery Air quality Movement of vehicles and machinery on temporary roads will produce particulate emissions and airborne contaminants.
 Average Temporary Local Medium S-9 Maintain vehicles and construction equipment in good working order to prevent leaks of oil, fuel or other pollutants and to minimize gaseous and noise emissions.
-S-10 Prohibit access to the site to any mobile equipment that leaks oil.
+S-10 Prohibit access to the site of any mobile equipment that leaks oil.
 Keep a vehicle maintenance log.
 S-64 Place tarpaulins on trucks.
-S-65 Favour a route for transporting materials that avoids residential neighbourhoods S-66 GHG emissions during the work will be offset to make the worksite "carbon neutral".
+S-65 Avoid transporting materials through residential neighbourhoods S-66 GHG emissions generated by machinery during the work will be offset to make this site condition "carbon neutral".
 During the construction phase, annual emissions will be calculated based on the number of kilometres travelled by the machinery and transportation of materials and excavations.
 Compensation may take the form of buying carbon credits or of carrying out independent projects.
-S-11 Ensure that catalytic converters on all vehicles are in proper working order throughout the construction period.
+S-11 Ensure that the catalytic converters on all vehicles are in proper working order throughout the construction period.
+S-104 Ensure that the pollution abatement systems on vehicles and equipment are operational and meet the regulatory requirements for air quality.
 Non-significant 85.
-Construction Transportation, operation and maintenance of machinery Surface water quality Leaks from machinery used near or on water could contaminate surface water.
-A change in water quality may degrade habitats of fish, migratory birds and fauna as well as special status species.
-Average Temporary Local Medium CCDG 10.4.2 S-9 Maintain vehicles and construction equipment in good working order to prevent leaks of oil, fuel or other pollutants and to minimize gaseous and noise emissions.
-S-10 Prohibit access to the site to any mobile equipment that leaks oil.
-Keep a vehicle maintenance log.
-S-61 In the event of a spill in an aquatic environment, the emergency response plan will be implemented.
-This plan includes: Prompt notification of Environment Canada (1-866-283-2333) and MDDEP (1-866-694-5454) early warning networks as well as SLSMC's emergency response and shipping management teams; Notification of municipalities downstream with water intakes that could be affected by the spill; Elimination of the source of the spill; Implementation of environmental protection measures (absorbent berms); Clean up of the affected area.
-S-67 Before the start of work, develop and implement spill response procedures.
-S-68 Use vegetable oil in machinery that will be used for long periods on or near water.
-Non-significant
+Construction Transportation, operation and maintenance of machinery Air quality Lighting needed for the work will cause light pollution along the worksites Average Temporary Local Medium S-111 Site lighting will be aimed at the work areas and avoid intrusive light outside the worksite.